Venthyr Covenant for Holy Priest

 - At the final fork in the road you're given two options.
 Wasteland Propriety grants you and allies nearby a solid chunk of Versatility for 8 seconds after you cast Mindgames, or you could grab the Potency conduit and take Token of Appreciation.
 The versatility bonus can be very strong, especially if you time it correctly with your Divine Hymn or Holy Word: Salvation.

 - The choice is really between getting that versatility bonus AFTER you cast Mindgames, meaning your Divine Hymn or Holy Word: Salvation will be buffed by that versatility or grabbing that extra Potency conduit which features a small extra heal.
-By the time that you make this choice, you'll be able to select the more optimal General Draven soulbind, so it's often a choice that you won't need to make.

 An example tree can be seen below.Calculator